zilliztech/zdoc/docs/tutorials/cluster/create-cluster.md

 - Registration with Zilliz Cloud.
 Refer to [Register with Zilliz Cloud](./register-with-zilliz-cloud) for instructions.

 - Ownership of the organization or project where the cluster is to be established.
-For details on roles and permissions, see [Users & Roles](./resource-hierarchy).
+For details on roles and permissions, see [User Roles](./user-roles).

 ## Set up a serverless cluster{#set-up-a-serverless-cluster}